M0011.001 - Casual mindfulness

 - Integrating simple, mindful awareness practices into daily activities to maintain presence and focus without formal meditation.

-- These activities are usually shorter than a minute.
+- These activities are usually shorter than a minute, but can be longer as desired.

 - Incorporating these moments of mindfulness between activities can reduce impulsivity, improve emotional awareness, and lead to better and more conscious decisions on what you want to do next.[1]